PeterMarshall29/book1/jupyternotebooks/exercise5.md

 :label: exerciseex53
 :class: dropdown
 ````
-Write a function that takes two integer values and returns a true is their sum is less than 100..
-Write a program that calls your function and prints a statement telling the user if their sum is less than 100 or not.
+Write a function that takes two integer values and returns `true` if their sum is less than 100.
+Then use the function to write a program that request the integers and prints a statement telling the user if their sum is less than 100 or not.
 ```{code-cell} c++
 :tags: [remove-output, skip-execution]
 Code goes here....